siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

     - You can now edit these files from within AS6.
   - Set up a new configuration
     - Menu: Build / Configuration Manager - add the new configuration, e.g. `g2ref_revA`
-    - In the Properties / Build panel change the PLATFORM to the above in the `Build Commandline` and the `Clean commandline`
+    - In the Properties / Build panel change the PLATFORM to the above in the `Build Commandline` and the `Clean Commandline`
   - Be sure to save or close AS6 so this all sticks

 ###Add the new 'platform' to the main Makefile.